Pāvilosta: History

 The territory of modern Pāvilosta has been inhabited since the Stone Age.
 During the late Iron Age and the Livonian crusade the territory was inhabited by Curonians and was part of the Piemare land.
-In 1253 in an agreement between Bishop of Courland and Livonian Order port at the mouth of Saka river is mentioned for the first time.
+In 1253 in an agreement between Bishop of Courland and Livonian Order a port at the mouth of Saka river is mentioned for the first time.
 In the later years small port named Sackenhausen was part of the Bishopric of Courland, Duchy of Courland and Semigallia and since 1795 Russian Empire.

 In 1879 local landlord from nearby Upesmuiža manor Otto Friedrich von Lilienfeld started extensive reconstruction works of the small port.
 The new port town was named Paulshafen, after baron's brother General governor of the Courland Governorate Paul von Lilienfeld.
-However, development of the town is not so fast as von Lilienfeld has planned.
-Many building plots are available for rent but during ten years only ten buildings are built.
-Port is used only by several fishermen and three small sailers owned by nearby manors.
+However, development of the town was not as quick as von Lilienfeld has planned.
+Many construction plots were available for rent but during ten years only ten buildings were built.
+The port was used only by several fishermen and three small sailboats owned by nearby manors.

-The real development of the town started in 1893 when the building of Liepāja military port (Karosta) started.
-Pāvilosta became the main centre for transporting stones to the Liepāja.
-Port was adjusted for stone shipment and many builders, workers and sailors came to the town.
-When stone shipment stopped town already had good port and shipping infrastructure.
+The real development of the town started in 1893 when construction of the Liepāja military port (Karosta) started.
+Pāvilosta became the main hub for transporting stone to the Liepāja.
+The port was adjusted for stone shipment and many builders, workers and sailors came to the town.
+When stone shipments stopped, the town already had a good port and shipping infrastructure.
 Until First World War there were three shipyards in the town where small one mast ships were built.
 However several bigger two-mast schooners for international voyages also were built in the town.
 Overall 15 ships were built in the Pāvilosta.
 In 1913 Pāvilosta received limited town rights.